A cub of famous Wyoming grizzly No. 399 has been unseen since his mom's death but odds look good - Local News 8

 Some online commenters say the cub — known informally as “Rowdy” or “Spirit” — should be found and rescued.

 Others agree with the usual approach of wildlife managers: Don’t interfere with nature.
-So far, no cub search has been announced.
+There are no plans to capture the cub but wildlife managers are watching the area to keep it away from the road if need be, U.S. Fish and Wildlife Service spokesman Joe Szuszwalak said Thursday.

 Had the cub been born last winter, survival would be much less likely.